TomoGuide/TomoGuide.github.io/docs/03-tutorial/03-relion-preprocessing/index.md

 ## Refining TS alignment:

 Similar to Scipion, you can measure the tomogram thickness for each tomogram and use this value to have a more accurate TS alignment.

-Once you have aligned your tomos the first time with a single estimated tomo thickness (here we did with 200 nm), you can refine your alignment using the real tomo thickness.
+If you follow the Tutorial using Gain1 or Gain2 from the Chlamy dataset you can download the measured tomogram thickness files [**here**](/02-dataset-software-resources/#downloads).
+If not you can refine tilt series alignment by measuring the tomogram thickness as follows:

-To do this, you can measure the tomo thickness in IMOD by hand.
+To do this, you can measure in IMOD by hand.

 1. **Open the bin8 tomograms** that resulted from your first AreTomo run.
 2. Go to **Edit > Image > Flip/Rotate**.